Predicting memorization within Large Language Models fine-tuned for classification: Methodology

-\paragraph{Hidden representations in Large Language Models} We consider a decoder-only transformer-based LLM such as Llama 2 \citep{touvron_llama_2023-1} trained on a multi-choice question (MCQ) dataset such as MMLU \citep{hendrycks_measuring_2021}.
-With this type of architecture, all tokens of the input are embedded into \textit{hidden representations} in $\RR^{d}$.
+We consider a decoder-only transformer-based LLM such as Llama 2 \citep{touvron_llama_2023-1} trained on a Multi-Choice Question (MCQ) dataset such as MMLU \citep{hendrycks_measuring_2021}.
+All tokens of the input are embedded into \textit{hidden representations} in $\RR^{d}$.
 They are successively transformed at each of the $K$ layers to incorporate information from the context.
-For example, Llama 2 uses $d = 4096$ and $K = 32$.
-Finally, the representation of the last token at the last layer is used to predict the answer.
+Finally, the representation of the last token at the last layer is used to predict the label.

 For $k \in \llbracket 1, K \rrbracket$, let $X_k \in \RR^{d}$ be the hidden representation of the last token after the $k$-th layer, and $Y \in \{0, 1, 2, \dots, r\}$ the answer of the MCQ.
 We can think of $X_k$ and $Y$ as random variables following a joint probability distribution $\mathcal{D}_k$ that can be estimated from the dataset.
 In the following, we use information-theoretic tools to analyze the interplay between variables $X_k$ and $Y$.
 Note that $\mathcal{D}_k$ and $X_k$ depend of the training step, but we omit this aspect in our notations to consider a LLM that we freeze to analyze its representations.